pmd/pmd/docs/pages/pmd/userdocs/installation.md

             the arguments are specific to the utility used.<br/><br/>
             On Windows, each utility has its own startup script, e.g. `pmd.bat`, `cpd.bat`." %}

-The PMD command (`pmd.bat` or `run.sh pmd`) requires three options:
+The PMD command (`pmd.bat` or `run.sh pmd`) requires two options:

 * `-d <path>`: path to the sources to analyse.
-This can be a file name, a directory or a jar or zip file containing the sources.
+This can be a file name, a directory, or a jar or zip file containing the sources.
+* `-R <path>`: the ruleset file you want to use.
+PMD uses xml configuration files, called *rulesets*, which specify which rules to execute on your sources.
+You can also run a single rule by referencing it using its *category* and name (more details [here](pmd_userdocs_making_rulesets.html#referencing-rules)).
+For example, you can check for unnecessary modifiers on Java sources with `-R category/java/codestyle.xml/UnnecessaryModifier`.

+{% include note.html
+   content="At the moment the formerly provided rulesets (eg `rulesets/java/basic.xml`) are deprecated, though you can still use them.
+PMD will soon include standard rulesets as default configurations, but you're strongly encouraged to [create your own ruleset](pmd_userdocs_making_rulesets.html) from the start." %}

+Additionnally, the following options, are specified most of the time even though they're not required:
 * `-f <format>`: report format.
 PMD supports many report formats out of the box, you may want to start with the basic `text` format or `xml` format.
-* `-R <path>`: the ruleset file you want to use.
-PMD uses xml configuration files, called *rulesets*, which specify which rules to check for in your sources.
-PMD provides standard rulesets for each language it supports, grouping the rules by theme.
-Instead of a path, you can reference those standard rulesets with the lightweight syntax `rulesets/<lang>/<name.xml>`, e .g. `rulesets/java/codesize.xml`.

-{% include note.html
-   content="At the moment most of the formerly provided rulesets are deprecated, though you can still use them.
-PMD
-            will soon propose updated rulesets to use as default configurations." %}
+* `-auxclasspath <classpath>`: class path containing the compiled class files of the analysed Java sources, if any.
+  Setting this up correctly allows PMD to do much deeper analysis using reflection.
+Some rules, such as [MissingOverride](http://localhost:4005/pmd_rules_java_bestpractices.html#missingoverride), require it to function properly.

+{%include tip.html content="A full CLI reference, including report formats, is available under [PMD CLI Reference](pmd_userdocs_cli_reference.html)" %}

+### Sample usage

-Sample usage with the `text` format:
+ The following shows a sample run of with the `text` format:

 <div class="text-left">
   <ul class="nav nav-tabs" role="tablist">